AMD's Xeon W-Killing 64-Core Threadripper Pro Lands in Lenovo ThinkStation P620

 The P620 is the first and only PCIe 4.0-capable workstation and supports up to two Nvidia Quadro RTX 8000 or four RTX 4000 GPUs, 1 TB of memory and 20TB of storage spread over up to eight storage devices.
 The systems come with 10Gb ethernet (via an Aquantia NIC) as a standard networking option, which is obviously attractive to the workstation crowd.

 As expected, Lenovo supports Threadripper Pro's 128 lanes of PCIe 4.0, but it doesn't use all of them for this particular chassis – the P620 supports 80 PCIe 4.0 lanes for the PCIe slots, though, which leads the workstation segment.
-The system also only supports one DIMM per channel.
+The system also only supports one DIMM per channel, which leads to 1TB of maximum memory capacity as opposed to Threadripper's support for 2TB.

 Lenovo supports all of AMD's Pro manageability features, along with support for ThinkStation diagnostics and TPM 2.0 data security.
 Connectivity includes two USB-A 3.2 Gen2 and two USB-C 3.2 Gen2 ports.
 The system comes armed with a tool-less 1000W PSU (92% efficiency).